dorazhao99/cos534/README.md

 *FairFace*

-Models were trained for 5 epochs, using Adam optimizer and learning rate of 1e-4.
+- Models were trained for 5 epochs, using Adam optimizer and learning rate of 1e-4.
+The model with the highest validation accuracy was saved.